 5. Students place an empty plastic bag on their hand, then a bag of ice on top of that.

-6. Each student uses the iTalk2 with Levels to say if their hand feels cold or not.
+6. Each student uses the iTalk2 to say if their hand feels cold or not.
 Explain that this is how our skin feels when it touches ice - ice makes our skin feel cold.

 7. Explain that now they are going to experience what a penguin feels when it touches ice.